arindam77/Diabetes_Prediction_Classifier/README.md

 The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset.
 The dataset used for this project was the pima-diabetes dataset.
 Further context of the problem statement can be found on https://www.kaggle.com/uciml/pima-indians-diabetes-database

-Tested with 4 different models and was able to achieve a maximum accuracy of 82 percent on the test data.
+Experimented with 4 different models and was able to achieve a maximum accuracy of 82 percent on the test data.

 The different models used in this project were: